Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

 In the preceding script, most of the configuration is self-explanatory.
-The classifiers are used when we make this application available on PyPI.
-These will help other users search the application using these classifiers.
+The classifiers are used when the application is made available on PyPI.
+These will help other users search the application using the relevant classifiers.

-Now, we can just run this file with the install keyword as shown here:
+Now, we can run this file with the install keyword, as follows:

 $ python setup.py install

-This will install this application along with all its dependencies mentioned in install_requires, that is, Flask and all the dependencies of Flask as well.
-Then, this app can be used just like any Python package in our Python environment.
+The preceding command will install the application along with all the dependencies mentioned in install_requires, that is, Flask and all of Flask's dependencies.
+Now the app can be used just like any Python package in a Python environment.

 See also